 This fund was formed to recognize the contributions of Dr. Louis J. Boyd to education and to the American Society of Animal Science.
-This fund will be used equally to enhance the Appreciation Clubs for Robert Zimbelman and Harold Hafs, and thereby increase funding for public policy interns in Washington, DC.
+This fund will be used in conjunction with the Zimbelman, Hafs, Britt, and Glenn clubs to increase funding for public policy interns in Washington, DC.

 After Louis (Louie) Boyd obtained a Ph.D. in Reproductive Physiology from the University of Illinois (1956), he accepted faculty appointments first at the University of Tennessee and then at Michigan State University.
 His research took him to England for a year on sabbatical leave.
 In 1972, Dr. Boyd was chosen to be the Chair of the Division of Animal Science at the University of Georgia, including six departments at three locations.
 The cooperative program between the University of Georgia and Fort Valley State College is one example of Louie’s creative administrative initiatives.
 Later, he headed the Sponsored Programs for the College of Agriculture, and their International Agriculture Program.
 As emeritus professor, he led the University of Georgia College of Agriculture Advisory Council, and continued his service with numerous state and national committee and board assignments.